-3.2.2.
+3.1.2.2.
 OVAL Variables Model

-The OVAL Variables Model provides a simple framework for externally specifying variable values to an OVAL Definitions document at runtime.
+The OVAL Variables Model provides a simple framework for externally specifying variable values used for the evaluation of an OVAL Definitions document at runtime.

-3.2.3.
+3.1.2.3.
 OVAL Directives Model

 The OVAL Directives Model provides a very simple model with structures to indicate the level of detail that should be present in an OVAL Results document.
+This can be used by an evaluator to produce a desired level of result detail.